pnoll1/osmand_map_creation/README.md

 You get a huge upgrade in coverage.
 No more guessing if an address exists, no more web searches for addresses!

 ## When
-Files posted around the 26th ewvery month
+Files posted around the 26th every month
 ## How
 Data is added from OpenAddresses.
 OpenAddresses collates hundreds of millions of addresses from government sources and uses the normal abbreviated address format.
 ## Where